 Certified Child Life specialists have college degrees in areas similar to child development, psychology, education or therapeutic recreation.
 Your Child Life specialist combines play with education to explain medical procedures and provide therapeutic opportunities to explore the hospital environment.

-See our other videos to hear about Child Life from families and kids as well as Child Life themselves!
+Watch the 2017 video to see the difference a day makes.
+In our other videos, you can hear about Child Life from families and kids as well as Child Life themselves!

 Child Life Specialists

 Child Life specialists foster healing and recovery by helping children express their concerns and cope with fears.
 Specialists meet with families to provide educational activities to help children adjust to the medical setting, prepare for medical procedures and put them at ease.
 Our specialists help to:

 - Minimize fear and stress experienced by children, teens and their families throughout their hospital experiences.

 - Support the patient's emotional, social and cognitive growth in the context of his or her family, culture and developmental stage.

 - Engage and energize children and families by coordinating special events, entertainment and activities.